 The modern påskris has meshed with the American tradition of the Easter tree.
 The modern Swedish Easter table is filled with beautifully crafted Easter trees, påskris, påskgodis, and finely decorated paper eggs.

 Like any Swedish holiday or “fest”, food and drink plays a BIG part in the celebrations.
 Sill (pickled herring) is the food of choice, and ask any Swede what Easter means and they’re bound to say “Sill och nubbe”.
 Nubbe are small bottles of snaps/aquavit/fire-water which most Swedes bring with them to any fest, like a travelling mini-bar.

 So, if you are invited to a “påskbord”, be prepared for the traditional ‘helan går’ around the table and buffet style sharing of food.

 Påsk for kids

 Historically, påsk isn’t about Easter egg hunts, Easter bonnet competitions, and egg rolling in Sweden.
-For Swedish children, it’s more about dressing up as påskhäxa/påskkärring in Grandma’s old apron and headscarf, decorating påskris with painted eggs, and preparing the decorations for the påskbordet.
+For Swedish children, it’s more about dressing up as påskhäxa/påskkärring in Grandma’s old apron and headscarf, decorating påskris and painting eggs, and preparing the decorations for the påskbordet.
 And, of course most importantly, eating all the godis inside their påskägg.

-In more recent years, Easter egg hunts or “påskjakt” events have become more popular, a western influence, and are usually arranged by Kommuns and Stads.
+In more recent years, Easter egg hunts or “påskjakt” events have also become more popular, a western influence, and are usually arranged by kommuns and municipalities.